justindujardin/mathy/libraries/website/docs/cas/overview.md

-The core component that makes all of Mathy possible is generally called a Computer Algreba Software (or CAS) system.
-The purpose of this system is to turn plain-text representations of math into symbollic ones that can be examined and manipulated programatically.
+The core component that makes all of Mathy possible is generally called a Computer Algebra Software (CAS) system.
+The purpose of this system is to turn plain-text representations of math into symbollic ones that can be examined and manipulated.

 ## Examples